 Figure 9 illustrates the details of the attack.
 Th AP actions are clear from context while it’s not in the image.
 Similar to the previous scenario, Again, the adversary uses a channel-based MitM position.
 [32]

-o Fist Adversary lets the victim and adversary execute the initial 4-way handshake, and waits until a second 4-way handshake is initiated to refresh the PTK.(Base on the unique length of message.)
+o Fist Adversary lets the victim and adversary execute the initial 4-way handshake and waits until a second 4-way handshake is initiated to refresh the PTK.(Based on the unique length of the message.)
 Unlike the previous case of attack.

 o in stage 2, the adversary does not instantly forward the first message 3 but waits until the AP retransmits message 3, and then forwards both messages right after one another to the victim.
 The wireless NIC decrypt both messages using the current PTK, and forwards them to the packet receive queue of the main CPU.

-o In the third stage of the attack, the main CPU of the victim processes the first message 3, replies to it, and ask NIC to install the new PTK.
+o In the third stage of the attack, the main CPU of the victim processes the first message 3, replies to it, and asks NIC to install the new PTK.

 o In the fourth stage, the main CPU picks the second message 3 from the receive queue.
-Since a PTK is installed, the main CPU will mandate that the message was encrypted.
+Since a PTK is installed, the main CPU will mandate that the message is encrypted.
 However, it does not check under which key the message was encrypted.
 As a result, even though the message was decrypted under the old PTK, the main CPU will process it.
 The message 4 sent as a reply is now encrypted under the new PTK using a nonce value of 1.

 o After this, the main CPU commands the NIC to reinstall the PTK, thereby resetting the nonce and replay counters.
 Finally, the next data frame that the victim transmits will again be encrypted using the new PTK with a nonce of 1.